Cancellation of the 2020 Event.

-Now in its 28th year, this volunteer- organised event has developed to give you the opportunity to experience a wide range of beers from hoppy, golden American Pales to dark, traditional bitters, and tasty stouts and porters, as well as great range of ciders and perries including an increased range of fruity ciders.
-If you have not tried us before and fancy experiencing some new then why not give us a go.
-Our bar staff are always willing to advise if you have any questions on tastes and styles or CAMRA.
+Now in its 29th year, this volunteer-organised event gives you the chance to experience a wide range of beers.
+We always produce a diverse and interesting selection, from hoppy, golden American pales, through dark, traditional bitters, to tasty stouts and porters as well as great range of ciders and perries plus a range of fruity ciders.
+If you have not tried us before and fancy experiencing some new, then why not give us a go.
+Our bar staff are always willing to advise if you have any questions on tastes and styles or about CAMRA in general.

-The event takes place at Chippenham’s Olympiad and ticket prices include a souvenir glass, programme and some beer tokens to get you started.
-Food will be available at all sessions, with music from People Like Us on Saturday night.
-See website for ticket details and Facebook page or twitter @ChippBeerFest for updates.
+It takes place at Chippenham’s Olympiad and ticket prices include a souvenir glass, a programme and some beer tokens to get you started.
+Food is available at all sessions, with music from People Like Us on Saturday night.
+See the front page of the website for ticket details, check out our Facebook page or Twitter account @ChippBeerFest for updates.
 Tickets are available from the Three Crowns, the Causeway or the Prince of Wales Micropub, Station Hill or online.

 This year we will be using your surplus tokens to support St John's Ambulance who support us every year by being present at our festival and Prostate Cancer UK which has personally affected two members of the Beer Festival Staff in the last year.